 The all-butter, buttermilk crust has a wonderful texture and just a hint of almond.
 Next time I will brush the top with heavy whipping cream before sprinkling the sugar – the additional buttermilk was too much for my taste.
 I also think that this crust deserves more cherry filling, and would probably add another cup of berries and an extra tablespoon of sugar.
-This easy cherry dessert will be the perfect end to any meal all summer long!

-Cherry Galette with Almond Buttermilk Crust, je t’aime.
+Cherry Galette with an Almond Buttermilk Crust

 For the Cherry Filling:

 To Prepare the Crust:

 - Cube your butter, re-wrap in the wrapper, and place in freezer.
 This is probably a bit much but I’m a touch superstitious about my pastries.
 Everything has to be done “just so” because I want them to be perfect.
 No more of this!

 - Mix flour, almond meal, sugar and salt together in a medium bowl.

 - Add the butter cubes to the flour and cut in the butter using a pastry blender or two knives until the mixture resembles course crumbs.